textileplaybook.com / home · lessons

 Base layers

-Print or laser-etched, never embroidery
+Print or silicone-print labels, never embroidery

 Waterproof